 Should I go for real wood or faux wood blinds?
 What's the difference?

 While wood blinds and faux wood blinds have a similar appearance, there are several differences between the two materials.
-Your final decision between the two types of blinds will partly be affected by their pros and cons although it must also be said that you can decide to install both types in your home.
-You can, for example, install wood blinds in the living room and kitchen while putting up faux wood blinds in the bedrooms.
+Your final decision between the two types of blinds will partly be affected by their pros and cons although you may decide to install both types in your home.
+You could, for example, install wood blinds in the living room and kitchen while putting up faux wood blinds in the bedrooms.

-Real Wood Blinds:As the name implies, wood blinds are made from natural wood slats with the wood sourced from hard woods since these are known for their beauty, durability and practicality.
-If you have the budget for wood blinds, you will appreciate the numerous benefits that come with their installation including:
+Real wood blinds:As the name implies, wood blinds are made from natural wood slats.
+Their wood is sourced from hard woods as these are known for their beauty, durability and practicality.
+If you have the budget for wood blinds, you will appreciate the numerous benefits that they bring, such as:

 - Beautiful and natural appearance.
 Wood blinds have natural grain patterns and textures from the hardwood, thus, making it such a sophisticated and stylish window treatment.
 Even over time, the patina of wood cannot be replicated in faux wood blinds.